JaredArz/Stochastic_MTJ_Model/README.md

 Import `mtj_sample(...)` in python with `from interface_funcs import mtj_sample`

-## Device parameter verification
+## Device Parameter Verification
-`config_verify.py` is a code to check whether the device parameters assigned to an MTJ are:
+`config_verify.py` is a code to check:
 1. Is the device physical?
 2. Does the device go in-plane upon current application?
 3. Does the device return to +- 1 when current is removed?

 If yes to all three, then the configuration is good!

-Import `from config_verify import config_verify`
+Import `from config_verify import config_verify`,

 and call `nerr, mz1, mz2, PI = config_verify(my_dev)`

 For nerr, mz1, mz2, returned -1 is an error and 0 is a success.
 Positive integers are warnings. for PI, 0 is success, -1 is PMA too strong, +1 is IMA too strong

 ## Device class
 Declare as `dev = SHE_MTJ_rng()`

-Set default device parameters with `dev.set_vals(0)`, Or add device-to-device variation with a 5% normally distributed TMR,Rp,Ki by using `dev.set_vals(1)`
+Set default device parameters with `dev.set_vals(0)`,

+Or add device-to-device variation with a 5% normally distributed TMR,Rp,Ki on the default parameters by using `dev.set_vals(1)`

 If setting the device parameters manually, the following must be set:
 - Ki